 The meatpacking system was built in a way that most meat in the country must flow through just a few manufacturers to get products like bacon and ground beef to the market.
 Thousands of farmers have planned the lives of their animals around a schedule that terminates at those meatpacking facilities, so closures create cascading problems throughout the agricultural world.

-As ripple effects continue and stories about meatpacking cause some people to turn away from meat, everything that can be used to replace meat will grow – not only plant-based meat, but also any other sources of protein such as beans or texture substitutes like mushrooms.
+As stories about meatpacking cause some people to turn away from meat and ripple effects continue, all forms of meat replacements will gain popularity.
+This does not just include plant-based meat, but also any other sources of protein such as beans or texture substitutes like mushrooms.

 3. Meal Kits and Edu-Cooking

 Sun Basket, Blue Apron and Hello Fresh all experienced a substantial increase in demand.
 Meal kits had a cultural moment a few years ago, but never achieved widespread adoption.
-Cooking at home is now not only giving people activities, but also a sense of control during these uncertain times.
+Cooking at home is now giving people a sense of control during these uncertain times, while also giving them activities to fill their spare time.
 Meal-kit companies are undertaking initiatives to capitalize on their quarantine-driven momentum.

 View this post on Instagram